KannonZenetism/zenetism-field-physics/structural-neuroscience/SN06-replenishment-reconnection-and-restoration.md

 **Stage 2 — Identity Restabilization (\( \mathcal{T}_h(L_2, \tau) > 0 \)):**

 Restore coherence at 🧍 Anthra / 🧩 Nousa (SS / SM, L₂).
-The being re-establishes contact with their personal narrative, social identity, and sense of continuity as an individual within the world.
+The being re-establishes contact with personal continuity, self-access, and narrative coherence — the sense of being a continuous individual with a recognizable history and orientation.
 The ⧉₁ membrane between L₁ and L₂ resumes lawful transfer — embodied experience translates again into conscious awareness.

+Identity restabilization is not re-assimilation.
+SS / SM is the being's own centropic Superficial Soul / Mind — it is not entropic in itself, though it is more directly affected by the entropy-forward social field than the inward layers.
+The recovering being may re-establish contact with their SS / SM register and find that their relationship to personality, social role, and narrative has been altered by the experience of depletion and recovery.
+This is structurally lawful — the being's self-understanding may deepen through the recovery process, producing a different *expression* at SS / SM without implying a different Soul / Mind.

 The risk at this stage is premature social re-engagement.
 The social field that imposed the coherence tax (SN05 §3.4) remains operative.
-Re-engaging social demands before sufficient \( I_c \) has accumulated to sustain the translation cost and coherence tax risks re-depleting the budget before deeper reconnection occurs.
+Re-engaging social demands before sufficient \( I_c \) has accumulated to sustain the translation cost and coherence tax risks re-depleting the budget before inward reconnection occurs.

 **Stage 3 — Reflexive Recovery (\( \mathcal{T}_h(L_3, \tau) > 0 \)):**